ArduPilot/ardupilot_wiki/common/source/docs/common-dshot-escs.rst

 Connecting the ESCs
 ===================

-For autopilots with an IOMCU (e.g. Pixhawk, CubeOrange) the DShot ESCs should be connected to the AUX outputs.
-On CubeOrange AUX1 cannot be used for DShot meaning only AUX2 to AUX6 can be used (`see issue <https://github.com/ArduPilot/ardupilot/issues/20362>`__).
+For autopilots with an IOMCU (e.g. Pixhawk, CubeOrange) the Bi-Directional DShot ESCs should be connected to the AUX outputs.
+On CubeOrange Normal DShot works on all channels.
+AUX1 cannot be used for Bi-Directional DShot meaning only AUX2 to AUX6 can be used for Bi_directional.  (`see issue <https://github.com/ArduPilot/ardupilot/issues/20362>`__).

 For :ref:`Pixracer <common-pixracer-overview>` and :ref:`other boards <common-autopilots>` without a separate IOMCU coprocessor, any servo/motor outputs can be used.